If I Could Buy Just One Real Estate Stock

 Catalysts for higher valuation

 BPY, due to its cross listing on the TSX, follows IFRS in its reporting.
 That means that it assesses its portfolio based on fair market value quarterly.
-As of Q1-2017 the fair value was $31 a share.
+As of Q1-2017, the fair value was $31 a share.
 This should be moving higher as the USD has depreciated in Q1 and BPY's non-US properties should translate into higher USD.
 So the current price of $24.15 is about 25% below the fair market value of the properties.
 Management has been actively trying to close the gap and we see potential catalysts to unlock the value:

 1) Conversion to a US REIT, which would allow REIT index funds to invest in BPY.
 Management has been exploring this as mentioned most recently on the conference call.

 2) Continued buy back of shares at a discount to NAV.
-BPY has been actively buying back shares using proceeds from sale of properties that it thinks are being valued above their fair price.
+BPY has been actively buying back shares using proceeds from the sale of properties that it thinks are being valued above their fair price.
 Just in Q1-2017, BPY bought back 4.4 million shares.

 3) BPY could be taken private at a premium.
 Brookfield Asset Management (BAM), which runs the show at BPY, has shown initiative in the past and when it felt Brookfield office properties listed on the TSX was undervalued.
 It got BPY to put a bid for the shares it did not already own and took it off the public market.
 We would not be surprised if BPY partnered with someone to take it private at a premium.